-- 5.3 Revenues: In measuring earning's quality of an entity, diversification and stability are very important factors.
+- 5.3 Revenues: PACRA's analytical approach starts with an assessment of product-wise underwriting contribution, which provides a good indication of the returns generated by the insurer's business segments.
+In measuring earning's quality of an entity, diversification and stability are very important factors.
 An entity with a diverse product slate with more than one revenue streams is considered better than an entity with a concentrated earning profile.
+However, in case of mono-line business, PACRA evaluates their expertise and track record.
 PACRA sees concentration at both product and customer levels.
-In addition, the analysis of target markets to which an entity serve s forms a part of the assessment.
+In addition, the analysis of target markets to which an entity serves forms a part of the assessment.
 Stability is measured through historical trend analysis of the entity's revenues.
-Diversification: Diversification is a holistic perspective.
+Total revenues of a general insurance company is a combination of its underwriting result and its investment income. - 5.3.1 Diversification: Diversification is a holistic perspective.
 It encompasses many aspects which govern the business model of an insurer.
 Diversification is utmost desirable.
 The rationale for this is that diversification enhances the ability of the insurer to meet challenges, both present and upcoming.
 The lack of diversification gives rise to concentration risk, reflecting vulnerability of the insurer to few elements.
 Concentration is considered a major negative because it limits the insurer's ability to ensure sustainability in its business let alone expand it.
 At the same time, it enhances the risk of disruption in the operations if the area of concentration goes wrong.
 Based on this understanding, PACRA places high emphasis on diversification of premium across Fire, Marine, Motor and Misc. segments.
 Within Misc. segment, a balanced mix of all contributing elements would be appreciated.
 This does not entail that a company specializing in a certain product/segment would be put at a disadvantage.
-The disadvantage would only arise, if the company's business gives rise to concentration risk. - Profitability: The focus of PACRA's analysis of profitability is to understand the sources of profits, the level of profits on both and absolute and relative basis, and potential variability in profitability.
-Profits for non-life insurers are sourced from two primary functional areas 1) underwriting and 2) investment income.
-As indicated above, profits from underwriting are generated when operating revenues (generally premiums) exceed the sum of losses and cost of acquisition (including management and admin expenses).
-The underwriting margin, and its volatility, generally correlates with the level of risk that is being assumed.
-The profitability from underwriting is measured through combined ratio.
+The disadvantage would only arise, if the company's business gives rise to concentration risk. - 5.4 Investment Performance: Profits derived from investments can take the form of interest, dividends and capital gains.
+The level of investment earnings is dictated by the investment allocation strategy and the quality of management.
+Like underwriting income, investment returns and their volatility are also correlated with the level of risk assumed.
+PACRA measures overall profitability (underwriting and investing) by calculating the company's operating ratio.
+To further understand the quality of earnings, PACRA evaluates the diversification of earnings, as earnings that are well diversified tend to be less volatile.